Physiology and Behavior Option

 Option Code: 743

-Options in the Biology major require 15 or fewer additional credits (one term) beyond the basic Biology major, and most students can complete the additional course work in the Physiology and Behavior option in four years.
-Courses used to satisfy the Physiology and Behavior option requirements also satisfy the Organismal Biology, Physiology, Writing Intensive Course and Experiential Learning or Integrative Biology Elective requirements for the Biology major.
+The Physiology and Behavior option requires 15 or fewer additional credits beyond the basic Biology major, and most students can complete the additional option coursework in four years.
+Courses used to satisfy the Physiology and Behavior option requirements also satisfy the Organismal and Physiology Elective, Cellular, Molecular, and Genomics Elective, Writing Intensive Course, and Experiential Learning or Integrative Biology Elective requirements for the Biology major.
+Option courses also fulfill the Core Education Social Science and Beyond OSU II requirements.

 For further information, see MyDegrees or the Integrative Biology website.